Specialsfrontbig clearSpecials2Frontbig

 Ten students stood on the playground basketball court, choosing teams.
 The team captains, a fifth-grade boy and girl, studied the last boy to be picked, a fourth-grader with stringy black hair and a runny nose.

-“You can have Sammy,” said the girl.
+“You can have Sammy,” the girl said.

 “Tough luck!” said the boy captain.
 “Your turn to choose, so you lose.”